Anand Karaj

 Significance of the Anand Karaj

-The Anand Karaj is fundamentally different from civil or other religious marriages in that it is not primarily a legal or social contract — it is a spiritual union.
-The couple is not merely committing to each other; they are committing to walking the path toward God together, with the Guru Granth Sahib as their eternal guide.
+The Anand Karaj is fundamentally different from civil or other religious marriages.
+It is not primarily a legal or social contract — it is a spiritual union.
+The couple commits not only to each other but to walking the path toward God together, with the Guru Granth Sahib as their eternal guide.

-The Sikh Marriage Act of 1909 in India formally recognized the Anand Karaj as a distinct and valid form of marriage.
-In many countries around the world, Anand Karaj ceremonies are also legally recognized.
-The ceremony reflects the Sikh values of equality — both partners circle the Guru Granth Sahib together, symbolizing that in the eyes of God and the Guru, the husband and wife are equal partners on their shared spiritual journey
+India formally recognised the Anand Karaj as a distinct and valid form of marriage through the Sikh Marriage Act of 1909.
+Additionally, many countries around the world now legally recognise the ceremony.
+It reflects the Sikh value of equality — both partners circle the Guru Granth Sahib together, affirming that husband and wife are equal partners in the eyes of God.

 Blissful union

 The Anand Karaj is a deeply moving ceremony that places God and the Guru at the centre of marriage.
-By circling the Guru Granth Sahib four times, the couple declares that their love for each other is rooted in their shared love for the divine — and that their journey through life will always be guided by the light of the Guru’s teachings.
+By circling the Guru Granth Sahib four times, the couple declares that their love for each other is rooted in their shared love for the divine.
+Consequently, their journey through life will always draw guidance from the light of the Guru’s teachings.